bitwhip/bitwhip/README.md

 ### Stream

+**Currently only Windows with NVIDIA cards are supported, more to be added**

 Stream captures your local desktop and publish via WHIP.
 To run this you need a URL and a Bearer Token.
 Below is an example of pushing to https://b.siobud.com/ with a Bearer Token of `bitwhip`